green-party-dublin-central/nh-web/site/content/post/cobblestone.md

 description: A planning application has been made for a hotel at 77-80 North King Street.
 77 North King Street is the current location of the Cobblestone Public House.
 The plans call for the retention of the existing Cobblestone Public House.
-Sign up below for my public meeting on this application on the 21st October.
+My submission to Dublin City Council on this application is available below.
 image: img/cobblestone-image.jpg
 attachments:
   - name: Cobblestone Infomation Evening Presentation
     filename: img/cobblestone-planning-application-v1.pdf
+  - name: Draft Submission
+    filename: img/neasa-cobblestone-draft.pdf
 ---
+#### My observations

+A draft of the observations Cllr.
+Darcy Lonergan, Cllr.
+Janet Horner and I plan to submit to Dublin City Council [can be found here](/img/neasa-cobblestone-draft.pdf).
+You are free to use any or all of that in your own submission.

+If you don't plan on making your own submission you can be listed as a co-signatory of this submission by [adding your details here](https://forms.office.com/r/gTdBL972bH).\
+\
+Ciarán Cuffe MEP's observation can be [found here](https://bit.ly/CufCSP)

 #### Public meeting

 I will hosted a online meeting at Thursday October 21st to discuss the application, hear any observations from people in the area and outline the process for sending an observation to Dublin City Council.
-A copy of the presentation is attached below.
+A copy of the presentation is attached below

-Sign up to receive a invite to that meeting at [m.neasahourigan.com/cobblestone](https://m.neasahourigan.com/cobblestone)

 #### Application description: